FBoucher/stream-projects/README.md

 # Stream Projects

 This repository is to keep tracks of all work done on the stream (aka https://www.twitch.tv/fboucheros).
+The complete list of the streams is available in the [journal](Streams/streams-journal.md), here are those where I we worked on a specific project.

 ![Stream_Screenshots][Stream_Screenshots]